Dirty Down Patina vs Green Stuff World patinas

 What are Dirty Down patinas and Green Stuff World patinas?

-On the other hand, Green Stuff World (GSW) is a manufacturer and distributor of a wide range of hobby products, including tools, sculpting materials, and, of course, paints and all kinds of effects.
-Its patinas, like those from Dirty Down, aim to replicate aging and weathering effects.
+On the other hand, Green Stuff World (GSW) is a manufacturer and distributor of a wide range of hobby products, including tools, sculpting materials, and, of course, paints and modeling effects.
+GSW patinas, like those from Dirty Down, aim to replicate aging and weathering effects.
 However, GSW’s approach as a company is broader and not solely focused on effects, since it offers all kinds of products for creating realistic miniatures.
 In fact, its catalog contains more than 3,000 items, many of which can be used alongside patinas, either to create metallic-looking base coats or to add details once the patina has been applied.

 Although the patinas from both brands serve a common purpose, the key difference lies in how they achieve that effect.
 Dirty Down products contain acetone, which is highly flammable, may cause drowsiness or dizziness, and “repeated exposure may cause skin dryness or cracking,” according to its safety data sheet.
 GSW products are acrylic, water-based, and formulated without toxic hazard warnings.